LionKarapet/AppiumTestTask/README.md

     * Run Android Emulator

-    * Open the project on "TestTaskGeniusee.java" and execute the class or seperate test method
+    * Open the project on "MainTest.java" and execute the class or seperate test method